essdocs/sims.primary.en-gb/_docs/roadmap/reporting.md

 title: Reporting
 ---

-### In progress
+### In Development

-* Updating the pre-defined reports to give a more consistent look and feel and improve performance
+* New versions of Attendance reports
+* Conduct Summary for Individuals Dashboard
-* Dashboards POC
+* Assessment Dashboards
+* Additional predefined reports

+### In Discovery and Design

+* Data analytics for schools and MATs
+* Attendance Dashboard
 * Parental Reporting

-### Under consideration

-* POC for data analytics for schools and MATs
+* Templates, Letters and Labels